Mitch McCarron: National team career

 McCarron played for Australia at the 2010 FIBA Oceania Under-18 Championship and the 2011 FIBA Under-19 World Championship.

 McCarron made his debut for the Australian Boomers at the 2017 FIBA Asia Cup.
 He played for the Australia during the 2019 FIBA World Cup Asian qualifiers, at the 2022 FIBA Asia Cup, and again during the 2023 FIBA World Cup Asian qualifiers.
 In February 2025, McCarron was named in the Boomers squad for two FIBA Asia Cup qualifiers.

 McCarron competed for Australia 3x3 team at the 2023 FIBA 3x3 World Cup.

 Personal life

-McCarron and his wife have two children.
+McCarron and his wife Abby have two children.

 In June 2025, McCarron was appointed General Manager of Player Relations and Engagement for the Australian Basketball Players' Association (ABPA).
 Prior to this appointment, he served on the ABPA board.
+As of August 2026, he remained in the GM of player relations and engagement role along with being director of coaching and pathways with the Eltham Wildcats.